An overview of Sanger tools and workflows on PipeBio

 Alignment-based diversity analysis

 Another option in our Sanger sequencing analysis workflow is to perform an alignment based on sequence diversity that reduces the amount of sequences in our dataset to a smaller, yet diverse subset.
 The tool calculates a distance between the selected regions of the sequences based on the ScoreDist method and ranks them in terms of the amount of diversity they represent.
-The alignment-based diversity analysis tool also outputs a phylogenetic tree based on the calculated distance between the sequences on the selected regions.

 Run PipeBio’s Sanger sequencing workflow today